KOMUPeter/eliebVisionAlumni/README.md

 1. **Symfony Framework**
    - Latest stable version.
    - Utilize Symfony Flex for project management.
-2. **React.js with Vite**
+2. **Twig for frontend**
-   - Frontend developed using React.js with Vite for fast development.
+   - Frontend developed using twig for fast development.
    - Responsive design for optimal user experience across devices.
 3. **Database**
-   - MySQL or PostgreSQL for data storage.
+   - MySQL
 4. **Real-time Messaging**
    - Integration of WebSockets using Symfony's Mercure component or alternative solutions like Pusher or Socket.io.
 5. **File Uploads**